Utilities Terms & Conditions

-(e) where applicable, comply with all terms of the Network Contract and/or the Mobile Equipment Leasing Contract including, but not limited to, the terms for payment of all charges and fees under the Network Contract and/or the Mobile Equipment Leasing Contract.
+(e) where applicable, comply with all terms of the Network Contract and/or the Mobile, Broadband & VoIP Equipment Leasing Contract including, but not limited to, the terms for payment of all charges and fees under the Network Contract and/or the Mobile, Broadband & VoIP Equipment Leasing Contract.

-(f) authorise the Network Provider to disclose all information to Ice relating to the Network Contract;
+(f) authorise the Network Provider to disclose all information to SwitchAid relating to the Network Contract;

-(g) if provided with 15 or more mobile devices under the Contract, set up on-line billing and not cancel on-line billing prior to the termination of the Contract;
+(g) if provided with 15 or more mobile, Broadband & VoIP devices under the Contract, set up on-line billing and not cancel on-line billing prior to the termination of the Contract;

-(h) return to SwitchAid a hardcopy of the signed Contract and where applicable the signed Mobile Equipment Leasing Contract within 14 days of the Commencement Date;
+(h) return to SwitchAid a hardcopy of the signed Contract and where applicable the signed Mobile, Broadband & VoIP Equipment Leasing Contract within 14 days of the Commencement Date;

-(i) within 30 days of the Commencement date, send to SwitchAid all mobile phone handsets (together with any pass codes or words required to operate each handset) in the possession or ownership of the Customer which shall not be used or needed by the Customer for the provision of the Services under the Contract.
+(i) within 30 days of the Commencement date, send to SwitchAid all mobile, Broadband & VoIP phone handsets (together with any pac codes or words required to operate each handset) in the possession or ownership of the Customer which shall not be used or needed by the Customer for the provision of the Services under the Contract.

 8. Charges and payment

-8.1 In addition to the charges detailed at clause 8.2 of these Conditions, the price for the Services and Mobile Equipment shall be the price set out in the Order or, if no price is quoted, the price set out in SwitchAid ‘s price list as at the Commencement Date.
-The Customer acknowledges that certain charges may be payable directly to the Network Provider and/or where applicable to a third party under the Mobile Equipment Leasing Contract.
-The price payable for additional services and out of bundle charges (unless indicated as inclusive in the Order), including but not limited to, bolt on services, call features, calls to international numbers, calls to the Channel Islands, roaming charges, calls to service numbers, calls to premium rate numbers, calls to 08 & 09 numbers, calls to 0845 & 0870 numbers, calls to 0500 numbers, calls to mobiles, calls to retrieve messages, internet calls, calls to 074 numbers, calls to 070 numbers, calls to a personal numbering service, satellite calls, calls to or involving Lyca Mobile or similar international call providers, calls above the Fair Usage Policy, information and paging services, data usage, text messages, picture or multi-media messages shall be the price specified in SwitchAid’s price list in force at the time such additional services or out of bundle services are utilised or network / supplier specified IE. Vodafone/o2/EE/Plan.com or MVNO provider which will be set out within said suppliers websites.
+8.1 In addition to the charges detailed at clause 8.2 of these Conditions, the price for the Services and Mobile, Broadband & VoIP Equipment shall be the price set out in the Order or, if no price is quoted, the price set out in SwitchAid ‘s price list as at the Commencement Date.
+The Customer acknowledges that certain charges may be payable directly to the Network Provider and/or where applicable to a third party under the Mobile, Broadband & VoIP Equipment Leasing Contract.
+The price payable for additional services and out of bundle charges (unless indicated as inclusive in the Order), including but not limited to, bolt on services, call features, calls to international numbers, calls to the Channel Islands, roaming charges, calls to service numbers, calls to premium rate numbers, calls to 08 & 09 numbers, calls to 0845 & 0870 numbers, calls to 0500 numbers, calls to mobiles, calls to retrieve messages, internet calls, calls to 074 numbers, calls to 070 numbers, calls to a personal numbering service, satellite calls, calls to or involving Mobile, Broadband & VoIP or similar international call providers, calls above the Fair Usage Policy, information and paging services, data usage, text messages, picture or multi-media messages shall be the price specified in SwitchAid’s price list in force at the time such additional services or out of bundle services are utilised or network / supplier specified IE. Vodafone/o2/EE/Plan.com or MVNO provider which will be set out within said suppliers websites.

 8.2 The Customer shall be liable to pay to SwitchAid: